From happy customers

 A mini Thailand

 Want to see the best of Thailand without hopping on a plane?
-This place has over 116 mini replicas of famous landmarks.
+Ancient City in Bangkok place has over 116 mini replicas of famous landmarks.
 It’s like a cheat code for exploring the country.

 The world’s largest private outdoor museum